dingM-GZh/NumberWizardUI/README.md

 `git clone https://github.com/dingM-GZh/NumberWizardUI.git`

-## Playing Game
+## Playing the Game
-Simply click on `NumberWizard UI.exe` and the game will load.
+Simply click on `NumberWizard UI.exe` and the game will start.